KiteX Backers— November Update — We’re shipping(!), but slowly

 - Hot/cold performance

 We’ve done away with the batteries now, and are using a super-capacitor bank to smooth out power delivery.
-We’ve made a very unique DC/DC converter that can emulate a solar-panel to be able to charge directly on MPPT units found in portable power stations.
-We still have some testing, tweaking and validation to do with the different power stations, before we can confirm compatibility.
+We’ve made a unique DC/DC converter that can emulate a solar-panel to be able to charge directly on MPPT units found in portable power stations.
+Furthermore, we still have some testing, tweaking and validation to do with the different power stations, before we can confirm compatibility.

 Specifications & performance downgrade